rickymo/rickymo/README.md

-- 👋 Hi, I’m @rickymo
+- 👋 Hi, I’m Ricky.
-- 👀 I’m interested in android development and Secure Coding.
+- 👀 I’m interested in Android and Game Development.
+-